silverstripe/developer-docs/en/00_Getting_Started/02_Composer.md

 ## Dev Environments for Contributing Code {#contributing}

 So you want to contribute to Silverstripe CMS?
 Fantastic!
-You can do this with composer too.
-You have to tell composer three things in order to be able to do this:
+You can do this with Composer too.
+You have to tell Composer three things in order to be able to do this:

 - Keep the full git repository information